modularml/mojodojo.dev/blog/2023-07-17-rust-or-mojo-ai.md

   - [meta, { name: twitter:image , content: "https://mojodojo.dev/hero.png" }]
 ---

+_I wrote this blog before I started working at Modular, these views are not representative of Modular_

 # Rust or Mojo for the future of AI?
 ## Intro
 There has been dissatisfaction with the combination of C/C++ and Python for putting ML models into production, debugging problems when something goes wrong can be a nightmarish task.
 Ideally we could have one language that allows systems programmers to squeeze our hardware to the limits of physics, while also being suitable as a safe high level language to make putting code into production easy, reliable and performant.
 Rust fits that space well despite having a steep learning curve, and it's starting to be noticed in the industry as a potential solution.